eight04/mocha-context/README.md

 mocha-context
 =============

-Pass `this` context as the first argument.
+Pass `this` context as the first argument of the arrow function.

 Installation
 ------------